-- Complete your degree check; your degree must be posted on your transcript. - Make sure your first and last date of student teaching are in Livetext. - Check to make sure your University Supervisor and Cooperating Teacher have completed your evaluations in Livetext. - All needed observations and triads are uploaded to LiveText. - Demographics are completed in LiveText. - Submit your edTPA to Pearson. - Attempt the required MTLE content and pedagogy exams.
+- If this is your first bachelor's degree, a degree check will need to be completed and your degree must be posted on your transcript. - Student teachers need to enter their first and last date of student teaching in the Livetext time log.
+Practicum candidates must have all hours logged and approved by their cooperating teacher. - Check to make sure your University Supervisor and Cooperating Teacher have completed your evaluations in Livetext. - All needed observations and triads are uploaded to LiveText. - Demographics are completed in LiveText. - Initial licensure candidates must submit an edTPA to Pearson.
+If you do not meet the state recommended threshold, you are required to revise your submission and resubmit.